seed-labs/seed-emulator/examples/04-dns-misc/README.md

 ldns.installOn(local_dns)
 ```

 This creates a local DNS server.
-Since we have set `setResolvconf` earlier, all nodes in AS153 will use the local resolver as DNS, and since we have `autoRoot`, the local DNS will be able to find the root zone we hosted in the simulation.
+Since we have set `setResolvconf` earlier, all nodes in AS153 will use the local resolver as DNS, and since we have `autoRoot`, the local DNS will be able to find the root zone we hosted in the emulation.

 ## Step 8: configure DNSSEC (optional)

 The DNSSEC layer configures DNSSEC for a zone.
-It works by signing the zone on-the-fly when the simulator starts and sending DS records to parents with `nsupdate`.
+It works by signing the zone on-the-fly when the emulator starts and sending DS records to parents with `nsupdate`.

 ```python
 dnssec.enableOn('.')